vvaidy/Qo-DL/README.md

 # To do
 - **Increase max tracks downloadable in an album.
 It is currently 50, and will crash if it goes over.**
 - More efficient way of increasing max tracks downloadable in an album.
-- Bad URL input handling
+- Bad URL input handling.
 - Progress bar?
+- Download playlists.
+- ability to choose which size album cover to fetch in config file.
-- Implement Japanese translation
+- Implement Japanese translation.

 # Known issues